 Clean and Organize the Pantry

-Try pulling everything out of the pantry, wiping down the shelves to remove crumbs, dust, and debris.
-Then Go through and look for anything open, spoiled, moldy, or stale.
+Try pulling everything out of the pantry, and wiping down the shelves to remove crumbs, dust, and debris.
+Then go through and look for anything open, spoiled, moldy, or stale.
 Toss those out but keep an open mind on expired foods or foods past their best buy date because they may actually still be good.

 Now grab a paper and pen and write down all of the food inside of your pantry.
 Try to prioritize your food based on the FIFO system (first in-first out) and the expirations.
 You want to use foods before they spoil so you can be active against reducing food loss and waste.

-After you know what you have you can plan to use it
+After you know what you have you can plan to use it.

 Get Creative